-An Interim Document Review will be produced for each multilateral organisation during the first year of the assessment process.
+An Interim Document Review will be produced for each multilateral organisation.
 The Interim Document Review reports on each MI with a summary under each KPI, linked to the relevant documentary sources, with clear traceability to sources.
 The multilateral organisation and the Institutional Lead will have the opportunity to comment on the Document Review.

 Following comments on the Interim Document Review, a subsequent round of data extraction and analysis will take place at an agreed point later during the assessment process.
 This will ensure that the assessment captures all relevant documentation up to an agreed cut-off point, as well as integrating comments received on the Interim version.
-The final Document Review will constitute one of the four evidence streams to input into the final analytical process for the assessment.
+The final Document Review will constitute one of the three evidence streams to input into the final analytical process for the assessment.